Microsoft 365 Business Frequently Asked Questions

 Is there a cap to how many Microsoft 365 Business seats a customer can have?

 Microsoft 365 Business was designed for small to medium sized businesses with low to medium IT complexity requirements.
 Customers may purchase up to 300 Microsoft 365 Business licenses for their organization.
 Customers can mix and match cloud subscriptions; as a result, depending on their organization’s IT requirements, customers may add Microsoft 365 Enterprise licenses to the same account.

 When considering an environment consisting of multiple subscription types, customers should work with their trusted IT advisors to determine how best to manage and secure the various subscriptions as Microsoft 365 Business and Microsoft 365 Enterprise use different capabilities to secure and manage applications and data.

 Can I combine Microsoft 365 Business with other Microsoft subscription offerings?

-Does everyone in my business required to have a Microsoft 365 Business subscription?
+Is everyone in my business required to have a Microsoft 365 Business subscription?

 No, not everyone needs a Microsoft 365 Business subscription, although the security and management benefits are available only to those users with devices managed with a Microsoft 365 Business subscription.

 Standardizing an IT environment serves to help reduce maintenance and security costs over time and is a state that businesses should strive to attain.
-However, we recognize that some small and medium size customers update their software primarily when they upgrade their hardware, over an extended period of time.
+However, we recognize that some small and medium size customers update their software primarily when they upgrade their hardware, over an extended period.
 Businesses can deploy Microsoft 365 Business to part of their organization, but for best protection of sensitive business data and consistent collaboration experiences, deployment to all users is recommended.